Clats97/ClatsGuard/README.md

 **Key Management**

 •	Passphrase-Derived Keys: You can generate a key from any passphrase.
-It is recommended to use a strong passphrase for better security
+It is recommended to use a strong passphrase for better security.

 •	Hex Keys: If you already have a 256-bit hex key, you can directly paste it into the key field.